 What is a good light system to use for tomatoes?

-A fairly cheap setup is a couple of fluorescent shop lights on a stand.
+A fairly cheap setup is two or three fluorescent shop lights on a stand.
 You can build one or buy something workable at several of the large home building materials stores.
-Use one warm white and one intense cool white bulb per fixture to deliver a fairly balanced spectrum.
 The bulbs should be kept about 2 inches above the top of the plants.
-High intensity lights such as halide and high pressure sodium should be used if plants larger than 10 inches tall are desired.
+Suspending the lights so they can be raised or lowered makes this easy.
+If you have different sizes of plants, you might place a box or a book under the plant to raise it to an appropriate level.
+It is important to get fairly uniform light across all the seedlings.
+This reduces problems with leggy seedlings and maintains rapid growth which helps prevent damping off.
+Remember that fungi - like mushrooms - like dark damp places to grow.
+Intense light helps prevent this.
+High intensity lights such as halide and high pressure sodium should be used if plants larger than ten inches tall are desired.
 Use only bulbs designed for plants if you choose one of these systems.
-One problem with the HID systems is that they provide point source light which can cause seedlings to grow taller due to shading effects.
+One problem with HID systems is that they provide point source light which can cause seedlings to grow taller due to shading effects.
 A good track system that moves or rotates the light avoids this problem.

 Some of my seedlings are taller than others, what do I do?